mibengt/evolene/README.md

 # Comment this out otherwise
 # ALLOW_CRITICALS=0
 ```
-2. Add a *script build*  in your `package.json` that runs test (can be empty).
+2. Add a **script build**  in your `package.json` that runs test (can be empty).
 ```json
 "scripts": {
     "test": "./run_tests.sh",
     "build": "npm test"
   },
 ```
-3. *Add a Jenkins job* that builds your package.
+3. **Add a Jenkins job** that builds your package.

 4. 🎉 Done!

-5. *Publish automaticly* Every time you push Evolene will run `npm run-script build`.
+5. **Publishing to npm is now automatic** Every time you push Evolene will run `npm run-script build`.
 After that Evolene will check ot see if the `version` in `package.json` have been updated.
 If it does not previously exists in the npm registry, a new version with
 this version number is published to [npm](https://registry.npmjs.org/).
 Reminder: If you forget to update the version Evolene will run `npm run-script build`, but without publishing to the registy.

-## Environment variables
+## Environment variables for setting up npm

 * NPM_USER - The user to use for npm publish
 * NPM_PASSWORD - The password to use for npm publish